Top 10 restaurants in Galveston

 Shrimp N Stuff

-Shrimp N Stuff has two locations on the island - the original on 39th Ave. and a newer downtown location on 23rd St. that serves breakfast!
+Shrimp N Stuff has its location at 39th Avenue.
 Shrimp N Stuff is "the place where the locals love to eat."
 If you're looking for a casual and affordable seafood dinner, it's the place to go!

 Sunflower Bakery and Cafe